oconnorjohnson/try-error/docs/modular-imports.md

 - Contains all functionality
 - Use when you need both sync and async error handling
-- Bundle size: ~8KB minified
+- Bundle size: ~13.5KB minified (with all dependencies)

 ### Sync-Only Module